A Note from our President

 By the late 1800’s, change was coming quickly.
 Loggers were cutting lumber to build homes for the Midwest.
 Iron deposits were discovered first near Tower, and the mining industry began providing ore to build the nation.
 Settlers moved in with their families to build homes, towns and schools.

 Lake Vermilion’s beauty quickly became legend.
 Fishing camps flourished, later to become family resorts.
 Summer cabins followed.
-In 1968, a group of forward thinking resort owners and residents saw the need for an organization to protect and enhance the quality of the lake — and the Sportsmen’s Club of Lake Vermilion (now known as the Vermilion Lake Association) was formed.
+In 1968, a group of forward thinking resort owners and residents saw the need for an organization to protect and enhance the quality of the lake — and the Vermilion Lake Association was formed.
 Ten years later, the group numbered over 1500 year-round residents, summer cabin owners and vacationers.
 We’re now 40 years old, still growing, and continually striving toward our goals.

 Education is one of our major commitments.
 The Vermilion Lake Association, through its quarterly newsletter The Vermilion Sportsman and this web site, provides information on subjects like boating safety, native wildlife and a few fishing tips.
 We inform members of the dangers of introducing exotics like Eurasian watermilfoil, zebra mussels, rusty crayfish and a whole host of other nasties.
 And we provide information about land use practices to prevent pollutants from entering our Lake.